Dev-Liz/devdesign-react-coding-session/README.md

 # devdesign-react-coding-session
+## *Note: This repository has been updated with a new task project named "modal-component".
+Please scroll to Project 4 to learn more.*

 This is a Repository of the Dev-Design React Student coding session.
 A collective effort of students from both teams.

-The Repository contains 6 tasks, categorized into 3 Projects.
+The Repository contains all tasks from the session, categorized into independent Projects.

 ## Project 1 - User-Card
 This project (task 1, section 1 of the task file), displays a basic Header component that accepts a title props.